rinmalavi/randomtime/README.md

-# timeWorkWildFlySwarm
+# Random Time
-Unscrupulously copy pasting in order to get something to work
+Unscrupulously copy pasting in order to get something to work.

+Run call

+    mvn clean wildfly-swarm:run

+## Run All

+`run-all` script runs an instance of each